Dalits, OBCs and tribals getting due respect now; previous governments remembered them only during polls: PM Modi | Politics

 Recalling the COVID-19 period, the prime minister said he had decided that no one should sleep empty stomach during the coronavirus outbreak.

-''Our free ration scheme for the poor during the Coronavirus period is being lauded by the world,'' he said.
-These programmes in Sagar district marked the culmination of the ruling Bharatiya Janata Party's ongoing 'Samrasta (harmony) Yatras', which were started from five places in the state on July 25.
+He said the free ration scheme for the poor during the Coronavirus period is being lauded by the world.

+"At the time of the outbreak of the coronavirus pandemic, the world came to a standstill.
+There were concerns over the survival of Dalits, tribals, and the poor in India.
+There were worries about how these sections would be able to survive.

+"Then I decided that whatever happens, I will not let my poor brothers and sisters sleep empty stomach," he added.

+''Today, the people belonging to the SC and ST society are standing on their own feet, becoming self-reliant.
+Most of the beneficiaries of Mudra Yojana are from SC-ST society," he said.

+Modi said a campaign is being run by the government to help 7 crore brothers and sisters in the country get rid of sickle cell anaemia.

+"Work is also on to make the country TB-free by 2025," the PM said, adding that most of the Dalit, deprived and poor families are victims of these diseases.
 According to officials, the temple-cum-memorial dedicated to Sant Ravidas will be spread over 11 acres of land.
-The structure will showcase the teachings of Sant Ravidas and also have residential facilities for the devotees besides a museum, art gallery and other amenities.
+The structure will showcase the teachings of Sant Ravidas and also have residential facilities for the devotees besides a museum, art gallery, and other amenities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)